Pratt & Whitney XA101: Development

 Also in September 2021, Pratt & Whitney publicly stated serious doubts about the cost effectiveness of AETP's future for the F-35, stating that the XA101 was "always intended … to be a sixth-generation [powerplant for sixth-generation fighters]."
 Jennifer Latka, Vice President of the F135 program, explained: “There’s a significant amount of risk that comes with brand-new technology, and that would require a tremendous amount of validation to be done.
 We’re saying, the AETP is not the right fit for the F-35.”
 Instead, Pratt & Whitney is proposing a "drop-in" enhanced engine package that would improve thrust and range by 10% while also offering a 50% improvement in thermal management.
 While this falls short of the AETP's goal of a 25% improvement in fuel efficiency, Pratt & Whitney argues the savings would be worth it, estimating the cost of developing AETP for the F-35 at up to $40 Billion.
 As of 2021, thermal management had been an ongoing issue for the F135, largely due to the increased sustainment and maintenance costs caused from heat damage by running the engines hotter in order to take full advantage of newer, more powerful sensors and electronics being integrated into Block 4+ F-35s.
 The sensors and electronics subsequently require additional cooling to take full advantage of the aircraft's capability.
 GE had previously stated that one advantage of their AETP XA100 engine is its third airstream, which its officials say can be used to help cool the F-35’s electronics.
 Nonetheless, Latka urged an official review of the program's requirements, stating, “We need to crystallize on what the requirement is, and then we figure out what the most cost-effective solution is once we understand that requirement."

+In 2023 the USAF chose an improved F135 under the Engine Core Upgrade (ECU) program over an adaptive cycle engine such as the XA101 due to cost as well as concerns over risk of integrating the new engine, initially designed for the F-35A, on the B and C.